 Section 1: Character Overview

-Despite being heavily flawed and outclassed by almost every other amiibo, Samus does have a few redeeming qualities that help give her a bit of a fighting chance.
+Despite being heavily flawed and nearly outclassed by the rest of the roster, Samus has a few redeeming qualities that help give her a fighting chance.
 Her special moves, which consist mostly of projectiles, help her to rack up damage from afar and maintain some semblance of spacing and stage control.
-Charge Shot, her neutral special, can break full shields when fully charged, and serves as Samus’ most powerful projectile; Missile consists of two different types of ammunition Samus can fire, both of which are helpful for camping; and the last, Bomb, allows Samus to drop a small bomb that explodes after a short period of time.
-With the strengths of these special moves (and extensive training), Samus could possibly turn the tide of battle in her favor, depending on the situation at hand.
-Her recovery is decent, with her jump, up special, and tether grab usually being enough to help her get back to the stage.
-Lastly, Samus is a heavyweight – the sixth heaviest character in the game, tied with Bowser Jr. – so she can stomach many powerful hits before going down.
-This is a blessing for her, seeing as she’ll be getting thrown around a lot during battles.
+Charge Shot, Samus’ neutral special, is perhaps her greatest asset; it is her strongest projectile and most reliable kill move.
+Samus also has access to Missiles and Bombs: the former can be used to camp or close a distance, while the latter covers landing.
+Her recovery is decent; her double jump, up special, and tether grab are usually enough to ensure a safe return.
+Lastly, Samus is a heavyweight – the sixth heaviest fighter, tied with Bowser Jr. – so she can stomach several powerful hits before going down.

-Due to her unforgivable AI flaws and slow attacks, there is literally no proper nor effective method to train a Samus amiibo – she can’t camp with projectiles consistently, nor can she effectively fight up close.
-At the time of writing, there have been little to no proficient tournament results with Samus; she’s that difficult to work with.
-Perhaps with the help of this guide, along with your own innovative ideas and a bit of luck, too, you can pull a miracle and shock the entire community with a champion Samus amiibo.
+Simply put, Samus is a tough one.
+At the time of writing, there have been little to no tournament results with the character; she’s just that difficult to work with.
+With determination and perhaps a bit of luck, it’s certainly possible to pull off a miracle and shock the community with a champion Samus amiibo.
 Just keep your expectations low.

 Section 2: Recommended Equipment